debops/debops/docs/introduction.rst

 See `AppArmor in the Debian Wiki <https://wiki.debian.org/AppArmor/HowToUse>`_.

-By default (e.g. no auditd_ installed) log messages from AppArmor are logged via syslog to the kernel facility which usually ends up under :file:`/var/log/kern.log`.
+By default (e. g. no auditd_ installed) log messages from AppArmor are logged via syslog to the kernel facility which usually ends up under :file:`/var/log/kern.log`.